 Iliff came to WVU in August 2012 after spending two successful seasons at New Mexico State as an assistant.

 She helped the Aggies to 20 school records and 17 NCAA provisional times, while Aliena Schmidtke was named the WAC Freshman of the Year following the 2011-12 campaign, and became the second Aggie in school history to swim at the NCAA Championships.
 During the 2010-11 season, Tricia Kiss was named the WAC Freshman of the Year, a first in program history.

-Prior to New Mexico State, Schoborg was an assistant coach at Xavier for the 2009-10 season, while also serving as a senior assistant coach for the Cincinnati Aquatic Club from 2008-10.
+Prior to New Mexico State, Iliff was an assistant coach at Xavier for the 2009-10 season, while also serving as a senior assistant coach for the Cincinnati Aquatic Club from 2008-10.

-A native of Cincinnati, Ohio, Schoborg was a two-time Big 12 Performer of the Year and team captain as a sprint free and fly specialist at Missouri.
+A native of Cincinnati, Ohio, Iliff was a team captain as a sprint free and fly specialist at Missouri.
 She is a former school record holder in the 100 fly and was a part of several Tiger relay records.